 Thanks for stopping by, reader.
-It’s been a long journey to get to where I am now–one book, at least, truly, fully finished.
+It’s been a long journey to get to where I am now.
 I’d be lying if I said that journey was a pleasant one.
-When I first came up with the initial spark for this book (over a late-night fireside chat with my brother about how, if we could, we would remake the Star Wars prequels), I was still in college, pursuing a double-major in history and creative writing in the mistaken belief that this would open doors for me as an author (spoiler alert: it didn’t).
+When I first came up with the initial spark for this book series (over a late-night fireside chat with my brother about how, if we could, we would remake the Star Wars prequels), I was still in college, pursuing a double-major in history and creative writing in the mistaken belief that this would open doors for me as an author (spoiler alert: it did not).
 I suppose I can admit I was one of those “snowflake” millennials the media loves to hate so much.
 As a child, I’d been exposed to one too many motivational posters.
 “Follow your dreams,” they read.
 “Shoot for the moon.
 If you fail, at least you’ll land among the stars.”

-If you found it entertaining, inspiring, or at least a better way to pass the time than watching Season Eight of Game of Thrones, I’d appreciate an Amazon or Goodreads review.
-In all seriousness, I take my readers’ feedback seriously, and since there are two books on the way…it also makes me feel just a little bit better to know that the struggle wasn’t all for nothing, that the story that kept me afloat during some of my darkest years was able to touch someone else’s life and make it just a little bit better.
+If you found these stories entertaining, inspiring, or at least a better way to pass the time than watching Season Eight of Game of Thrones on HBO, I’d appreciate an Amazon or Goodreads review.
+In all seriousness, I take my readers’ feedback seriously.

 That’s all, folks.
 Morgan Cole out.